Makuo67/Breast-Cancer-Prediction/README.md

 - *Reason*: To traverse through shallow local minima and accelerate convergence.
 - Batch Size: 32

-### Model 4: Root Mean Square (RMS)
+### Root Mean Square (RMS)

-For the fourth model, I applied the Root Mean Square (RMS) optimization technique.
+For the fourth method, I applied the Root Mean Square (RMS) optimization technique.
 RMSProp adapts the learning rates of each parameter by dividing the learning rate by the moving average of the squared gradients.
 The model achieved the following results:

 - Training Accuracy: 100.00%
 - Test Accuracy: 96.49%